 Embedding Script Code

-For advanced users, occasionally you might have a reason to insert some special third party code into one of your pages.
-These could be things like perhaps a newsletter signup form code or a calendar app.
-Usually these are javascript codes that are surrounded by "script" tags.
+Occasionally you might have a reason to insert some special third party code into one of your pages.
+These could be things like perhaps a newsletter signup form code, a Google map, or a calendar app.
+Usually these are javascript codes that are surrounded by "script" or "iframe" tags.